-03.1325; 03.2325; 09.32; 09.34; 09.426 LEGAL: HB 319 CREATES A NEW SECTION OF KRS 160 TO REQUIRE THE BOARD TO ADOPT A POLICY TO ENSURE THAT DISTRICT EMPLOYEES COMPLETE AN EXIT SURVEY WHEN THEY VOLUNTARILY LEAVE THE DISTRICT.
-FINANCIAL IMPLICATIONS: POTENTIAL COST ASSOCIATED WITH THE SURVEY PERSONNEL 03.17 CERTIFIED PERSONNEL Termination/Nonrenewal/Separation by Employee Termination and nonrenewal of contracts shall be the responsibility of the Superintendent who, at the first meeting following the actions, shall notify the Board of same.
+03.1325; 03.2325; 09.32; 09.34; 09.426 Formatted: ksba normal LEGAL: HB 319 CREATES A NEW SECTION OF KRS 160 TO REQUIRE THE BOARD TO ADOPT A POLICY TO ENSURE THAT DISTRICT EMPLOYEES COMPLETE AN EXIT SURVEY WHEN THEY VOLUNTARILY LEAVE THE DISTRICT.
+FINANCIAL IMPLICATIONS: POTENTIAL COST ASSOCIATED WITH THE SURVEY PERSONNEL 03.17 - CERTIFIED PERSONNEL - Termination/Nonrenewal/Separation by Employee Termination and nonrenewal of contracts shall be the responsibility of the Superintendent who, at the first meeting following the actions, shall notify the Board of same.
 Such notification shall be recorded in the Board minutes.
 No personnel action shall be effective prior to receipt of written notice of the action by the affected employee from the Superintendent.
 CODE OF ETHICS Employees who violate provisions of the Professional Code of Ethics for Kentucky School Certified Personnel may be subject to disciplinary action, up to and including termination.
 TERMINATION No contract shall be terminated except upon notification of the Board by the Superintendent.
-Prior to notification of the Board, the Superintendent shall furnish the teacher with a written statement specifying in detail the charge against the teacher.1 Termination of contracts of certified personnel shall be made in compliance with the requirements of KRS 161.790.
+Prior to notification of the Board, the Superintendent shall furnish the teacher with a written statement specifying in detail the charge against the teacher.
+Termination of contracts of certified personnel shall be made in compliance with the requirements of KRS 161.790.
 ALTERNATIVES TO TERMINATION As an alternative to termination, the Superintendent, upon notifying the Board and providing written notification to the teacher, may impose sanctions in accordance with KRS 161.790.
-NONRENEWAL The Principal/immediate supervisor shall provide the Superintendent with notice of recommended nonrenewals by March 15.
-Nonrenewal of limited contracts of certified personnel shall be made no later than May 15 in compliance with the requirements of KRS 161.750.
+Nonrenewal Nonrenewal of limited contracts of certified personnel shall be made in compliance with the requirements of KRS 161.750 with written notice being mailed or provided to the employee by the Superintendent no later than May 15.
 SEPARATION BY EMPLOYEE Certified employees seeking to resign or terminate contracts in force shall do so in compliance with KRS 161.780.
 A certified employee who voluntarily leaves the District shall complete an exit survey that includes, but is not limited to the position vacated, the employee's years of service in the position and in the District, if the employee is taking a similar position in another district, and the reason(s) provided for leaving the District.
 This information shall be reported to the Kentucky Department of Education (KDE) by the District in a system developed by KDE without providing personally identifiable information.
 REPORTING The Superintendent shall comply with the reporting requirements of KRS 161.120.
-PERSONNEL 03.17 (CONTINUED) CERTIFIED PERSONNEL Termination/Nonrenewal/Separation by Employee REFERENCES:
+Termination/Nonrenewal/Separation by Employee REFERENCES:

-1KRS 161.790
+KRS 161.790

 KRS 160.382

-KRS 161.120; KRS 161.750; KRS 161.780

-16 KAR 1:020 (Code of Ethics)

-Consolidated Omnibus Budget Reconciliation Act

-701 KAR 5:090
+KRS 161.120; KRS 161.750; KRS 161.780 16 KAR 1:020 (Code of Ethics) Consolidated Omnibus Budget Reconciliation Act 701 KAR 5:090 OAG 83-362; OAG 92-135

-OAG 83362; OAG 92135

 RELATED POLICY: